 The PCF should send the Periodicity information received from the AF and includes an indication for SMF to request UPF to perform jitter measurements within PCC Rules, in accordance with the operator's local policies.

 Upon reception of PCC rule, the SMF determines the TSCAI and forwards it to the NG-RAN.
-If the PCC rule includes an indication to perform jitter measurements, the SMF also sends the DL Periodicity to the UPF and requests the UPF to monitor and periodically report the Jitter information associated with the DL Periodicity using the N4 Session Modification procedure, see clause 5.8.5.11.
+If the PCC rule includes an indication to perform jitter measurements, the SMF also sends the DL Periodicity to the UPF and requests the UPF to monitor and periodically report the Jitter information associated with the DL Periodicity of a service data flow, and the Relative Time Difference between service data flows.
+The information is sent using the N4 Session Modification procedure, see clause 5.8.5.11.
 It provides the DL Periodicity in the request to the UPF.

 NOTE 1: How the UPF derives the N6 jitter is implementation dependent.

 NOTE 2: How the UPF derives periodicity when not provided by the AF is implementation dependent.

+NOTE 3: The Relative Time Difference between service data flows is a measure of the average time difference between arrivals on the service data flows.

 Editor's note: The method used to report the Periodicity information from the UPF to the SMF is FFS.

-At reception of Jitter measurements from the UPF in the N4 Session Level Report, the SMF includes the Jitter information together with the associated Periodicity in the TSCAI and forwards it to the NG-RAN in an NGAP message, see clause 5.27.2.
+At reception of Jitter measurements from the UPF in the N4 Session Level Report, the SMF includes the Jitter information and Relative Time Difference, together with the associated Periodicity, in the TSCAI and forwards it to the NG-RAN in an NGAP message, see clause 5.27.2.

-NOTE 3: In order to prevent frequent updates from the UPF, the UPF sends the N6 Jitter Measurement Report periodically or only when the jitter is larger than a threshold.
+NOTE 4 In order to prevent frequent updates from the UPF, the UPF sends the N6 Jitter Measurement Report periodically or only when the jitter is larger than a threshold.